dreignier/playground-qZqn74B4/part17/statement.md

 * [The NodeJS async module](https://github.com/caolan/async)
 * JavaScript async and await playground (coming soon)

-Congratulations, you now know how to use promises in JavaScript !
+Congratulations, you now know how to use promises in JavaScript!